Combine critical design conversations with cross-disciplinary studio work and speculative design thinking.

 Digital craft and prototyping facilities

-You’ll have 24/7 access to a range of facilities, including the Hybrid Lab for advanced digital fabrication and the Rapid Prototyping Studio, outfitted with CNC laser cutters, CNC routers, 3D printers, and more.
+You’ll have 24/7 access to a range of facilities, including the Hybrid Lab for advanced digital fabrication and the Rapid Prototyping Studios, outfitted with CNC laser cutters, CNC routers, 3D printers, and more.
 With faculty guidance, you’ll explore current trends and topics in studios, drawing from your knowledge of design history, contemporary criticism, and diverse methodologies.
 From creating user flows and interactive wireframes to designing wearable technology, you’ll have the intellectual and physical resources you need to do it all.

 Hands-on experiences drive design at CCA